-In light of the pros and cons of relocating to the Italian capital, expats who love an adventure and who can keep marvelling at the wonder of the age-old city and its surroundings, will certainly enjoy Rome and likely stay longer than anticipated.
+In light of the pros and cons of relocating to the Italian capital, Rome is best suited to expats who love an adventure and who can keep marvelling at the wonder of the age-old city and its surroundings.
+An enchanting city, Rome entices many expats to stay longer than intended.

 "I think to really penetrate the layers of the Italian society you really have to go the extra mile in understanding their culture and speaking their language".
 Read more about Ernesto's experience of living in Rome.